The Native American Education Program (NAEP) is comprised of 3 federal funding sources:

 - Certified Teachers - 1 teacher at Westwood High School, 1 teacher at Kino Junior High and 1 teacher at Carson Junior High, all provide enrichment services to students.

-- Honors Program/Banquet - Award ceremony for graduation seniors and to acknowledge the Native American Honor Society students in grades 9 - 12.
+- Graduating Seniors Banquet - Award ceremony for graduating seniors and to acknowledge the Native American Honor Society graduating seniors.

 - Parent Advisory Committee - Parent group that meets several times over the school year to discuss school issues and program services.
 A great place to meet other parents.
 Potlucks, cookouts, fundraisers, and more.

-In addition to the services listed above, intown Native American students are also eligible for the following services.
+- In addition to the services listed above, Intown Native American students are eligible for the following services.

 - Study Skills Supplies - Supplies are given once every semester to students enrolled in Mesa Public Schools and have the necessary forms filed in our office.